UFC Fight Night: Lewis vs. Dos Santos: Predictions & Analysis

 A few statistical edges stand out.
 Millender throws significantly more leather — a 0.2 sig. strike per minute gap.
 Santos is far more active with takedowns, averaging 0.2 more per 15 minutes.
 Millender has tighter striking defense, making opponents miss more often.

 The Pick: Elizeu Zaleski dos Santos over Curtis Millender.
-This is essentially a pick'em.
-The model nudges toward Santos at 55%, but there's almost nothing separating these two.
-Notably, the betting market has Santos at 47% implied while our model sees 55% — a 7-point disagreement that could signal value.
+The model gives Santos a slight nod at 60% — this could easily go either way.
+Notably, the betting market has Santos at 47% implied while our model sees 60% — a 13-point disagreement that could signal value.

 Niko Price vs Tim Means